9 Things No One Tells You About Your Back During Pregnancy, But I Will

 If your back pain is caused by the extra weight of your growing baby pressing against your pelvis or nerves, BabyCenter suggests trying a maternity support band to take the weight off.
 Literally.

-According to the Mayo Clinic, getting daily exercise might help to strengthen your core.
+Getting daily exercise might help to strengthen your core.
 Gentle stretches for your lower back can also, potentially, relieve pain.
 According to certified yoga teacher April Kirkhart, M.S.W., the cat/cow flow is great for your spine, hips, and shoulders during pregnancy.
 To start, kneel on your hands and knees with your hands shoulder-distance apart, your knees hip-distance apart, and your back straight.
 For cow pose, inhale and let your belly drop, arching your back but keeping your shoulders rolled down and back with your gaze forward.
 For cat pose, as you exhale, round your back to the sky, then tuck your chin to your chest and your tail bone slightly.
 Repeat following your own breath, as many times as you like.

 You Might Need Professional Help

-According to Mayo Clinic, while back pain can be a normal part of pregnancy and you may be able to treat it at home with exercise, ice, heat, or a support band, if you still have pain after two weeks, it's time to consult a health care professional for advice, a referral for physical therapy, or to rule out a health condition — like a urinary tract infection — that may manifest as back pain.
+While back pain can be a normal part of pregnancy and you may be able to treat it at home with exercise, ice, heat, or a support band, if you still have pain after two weeks, it's time to consult a health care professional for advice, a referral for physical therapy, or to rule out a health condition — like a urinary tract infection — that may manifest as back pain.

 You Might Actually Be Labor